souk4711/hakoniwa/hakoniwa-cli/docs/howto-systemd-resolved/README.md

 ### 1. bind mount `/run/systemd/resolve/stub-resolv.conf`

-If you start sandboxed program with `--rootfs=/`, then you will not be able to mount `/etc/resolv.conf` due to lack of permission, but you can still mount a file in the `/run` folder:
+If you start sandboxed program with `--rootfs=/`, then you will not be able to mount `/etc/resolv.conf` due to lack of permission, but you can still mount a file on the destination of symlink:

 ```sh
 hakoniwa run --unshare-all --network=pasta \